 Students are given a brief introduction and have a few minutes to meet each other.
 Optionally students may wear traditional Thai clothing (available to the first four students who request it).

-Visit a Buddhist temple important to the local neighborhood, one that is infrequently visited by tourists.
+Visit a Buddhist temple important to the local neighborhood, one that is infrequently visited by tourists and dates in close age to the Giant Swing.
 In contrast to visiting the popular temples alone, during this visit you will see how local residents of this Bangkok neighborhood begin their day at the temple and a practicing Buddhist will provide an explanation of the various activities inside.

 Students are able to visit the temple complex (commonly known as a "Wat") including the center interior where the majority of ceremonies are conducted, and primarily where local visitors spend their time while paying their respects.

 Once inside the temple you will be able to see monks and staff prepare for the morning ceremonies.
-The experience is one of the best practical introductions to the daily routines centered around Theravada Buddhism.
+The experience is one of the best practical introductions to the daily routines centered around Theravada Buddhism in Thailand.

 Students will visit a local market seldom visited by foreigners.
 The tour of the market will begin with an introduction to a variety of popular Thai fruits and vegetables such as green papaya, mango, pomelo, and lychee, as well as lesser known ones including salak and longan.
 Students may optionally sample produce that has arrived from farms often less than one day prior to being made available at the market.

 The market visit continues for another 15 minutes as students are introduced to additional interesting and infrequently seen food ingredients and snacks including sticky rice and banana wrapped in banana leaves, custards, puddings and dried fruit.

 Based on the recipe set from our popular Thai cooking class, students experience hands-on instruction with a full recipe set.